-This post contains amazon affiliate links for your convenience.
+This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What you need to make your denim bunting

-Red ribon, various sizes and patterns.
+- Red ribbon, various sizes and patterns.

-Depending on how long you want your bunting will determine on how many pairs of jeans and how much ribbon.
+Depending on how long you want your bunting will determine how many pairs of jeans and how much ribbon.

 How to make your upcycled denim bunting

-First make a triangular cardboard template the size you want for your bunting.
+- First, make a triangular cardboard template the size you want for your bunting.
 Use this template as a guide for cutting out your denim.
 Personally I prefer to use a rotary cutter and board to cut my denim, but scissors are fine, just a bit slower.
 You will need 2 denim triangles for each piece of bunting one for the front and the other for the back.

-Secondly lay out your ribbon, depending on what flag you’re making.
+- Secondly lay out your ribbon, depending on what flag you’re making.
 You can either sew your ribbon flag design to your denim triangles or the easy option is to glue them with fabric Mod Podge.
-Glueing instead of sewing does make your bunting a little stiffer but this is no bad thing.
+Gluing instead of sewing does make your bunting a little stiffer but this is no bad thing.

-After you have glued or sewn your ribbon pieces into place, get a blank triangle of denim and pin these 2 pieces right sides together.
+- After you have glued or sewn your ribbon pieces into place, get a blank triangle of denim and pin these 2 pieces right sides together.
 Sew round the sides leaving the top open.
 Trim off an excess ribbon, and turn right side out.
 You will need a pencil or something pointed to push out the tip of your triangle.

-To sew your bunting triangles together in a long garland, fold over your blue ribbon and pin this to the top of your triangle.
+- To sew your bunting triangles together in a long garland, fold over your blue ribbon and pin this to the top of your triangle.
 Make sure that you place the denim in between the ribbon fold.
 Then simply sew your denim bunting flags to the blue ribbon.
 All you need now is a party !